nextflow-io/patterns/process-collect/README.md

-# Feedback loop
+# Process all outputs altogether

 ## Problem

-You need to process all the outputs of an upstream process altogether.
+You need to process all the outputs of an upstream task altogether.

 ## Solution

-Use the [collect](https://www.nextflow.io/docs/latest/operator.html#collect) operator to gather all the outputs produced by the upstream process and to release them as a sole emission.
+Use the [collect](https://www.nextflow.io/docs/latest/operator.html#collect) operator to gather all the outputs produced by the upstream task and emit them as a sole output.
-Then use the resulting channel as the process input.
+Then use the resulting channel as input input for the process.

 ## Code